 Sweden is a Scandinavian country with incredible geographic diversity and tons to see and do.
 Ranging from boreal forests to glaciers and the buzzing metropolis of Stockholm to rural fishing villages, there's no bad time to visit Sweden.

-If you're planning a trip to Scandinavia and have never been before, you may wonder: When is the best time to visit Sweden?
-There's no simple answer to that question since Sweden has much to offer visitors any time of year.
-But if it's generally sunshine and warm weather you're seeking, the best time to visit Sweden is May through September, when the days are long and the country's natural beauty is at its peak.
+While Sweden has much to offer visitors any time of year, generally the best time to visit is May through September, especially if you're seeking warm weather.
+During these months, the days are long and the country's natural beauty is at its peak.

 The Weather in Sweden

 Sweden's climate is mostly temperate, despite its northern latitude.
 While Stockholm is warmer and milder, the mountains of northern Sweden are sub-Arctic.
 There is an important weather divergence between northern and southern Sweden: The north has a long, harsh winter of more than seven months, while the south has winter weather for only two months and a summer of more than four.